Website design matters.

 - User experience.
 Austrade deals directly with both domestic and international individuals.
 To adapt to this, the website has separate areas for Australian exporters and International importers.
 This allows the organization to tailor its information to its user base.
 Through Elcom, Austrade was able to achieve this in a single, consolidated content management system, which makes it easier to streamline content creation.

 - Brand identity.
 Austrade's website contains a wealth of important and timely information, including news, events, and guides.
 Through this information, Austrade is able to establish itself as an authority within its industry -- and achieve better search engine optimization.
 The news and events posted by Austrade cover a wide variety of special interest information, ranging from success stories to investor updates.

 - Social integration.
 Social media accounts are linked directly in the header of the Austrade page.
 Another prompt is available further down the page, and many individual articles are linked to the author's social media pages.
 Altogether, this is intended to encourage social media sharing and social media engagement.

 - Appearance.
 The Hyundai website puts the product at the forefront -- as it should.
 Every part of the Hyundai website is devoted to showcasing the vehicles themselves, thereby showing customers the content that they are most interested in right at the outset.

 - Scalability.
 Hyundai needs to manage a total of 144 dealership websites, which all need to be customisable while still sharing the same content with the main website.
 This provides a very clean user experience throughout the nation.
-Elcom was able to achieve this through its multi-site system.
+They were able to achieve this through using a multi-site website CMS.

 Once you've seen a successful website design example in practice, it becomes easy to identify other good websites.
 But it's still not easy to develop them.